JCibeira/EthereumAndIPFS-Course/README.md

 ﻿# EthereumAndIPFS-Course

-This code is part of a course on React Native and Redux
+This code is part of a course on Ethereum and IPFS